Nothing is more pathetic than working hard on your book and publishing it only to find out that no one is interested in it.

 Tools such as Publisher Rocket help in finding approximately how many people have bought similar titles in your genre, what is the typical download count per a period, and more such useful metrics for you to decide.

-If you are interested in learning more tactics, I highly recommend reading Pat Flynn’s ‘Will it fly‘ book – I will provide the link below so you can give it a shot.
+If you are interested in learning more tactics to sell more books, I highly recommend reading Pat Flynn’s ‘Will it fly‘ book – I will provide the link below so you can give it a shot.

 Download a mind map version of this article.

 Having different versions of the books you’ve written is great, but if you are just starting out, focus only on your Kindle version.

 They sell more books on Kindle than in print!

 This way, you can first focus on establishing a place for yourself in the world of writing.
 After you see some traction in your ebook sales, you can move on to publishing them in print editions.